Ginfung/constraintAnalysis/README.md

 If the above are all problem statement, this problem is quit simple, we can pick up the features from root to leaves.
 But in this example, their is one cross-tree constraint: CreditCard implies High security.

-Due to the cross-tree constraint, the problem become much more complex.
+Due to the cross-tree constraints, the problem become much more complex.
 As we all know, SAT is a NP-hard problem.
 Essentially, the cross-tree constraints in this problem can be expressed as SAT.

 So ultimately this is a optimization problem, specifically, a binary variable optimization problem.
 The objectives are: try to find out as much features as possible, and follow as much constraints as possible.